 MCEN 1025 (4) Computer-Aided Design and Fabrication

 Introduces CAD software and relevant concepts, including orthographic projection, sections, engineering drawing, geometric dimensioning and tolerancing, and an introduction to manufacturing methods.
-Final design project involves rapid prototyping.
+Lab work includes an introduction to fabrication techniques.
+Final design project involves reverse engineering of a physical product.

 Requisites: Restricted to Mechanical Engineering (MCEN) or Engineering Physics (EPEN) majors only.